 The Newton Collection maintains many atlases and maps of Newton, MA in hard copy and on microfiche.
-Below are found direct links to Newton [MA] Atlases and Maps; to view these digitized items please click on the links below.
-Please note that the 1874, 1895 1905 and 1917 Newton Atlases, are provided by the State Library of Massachusetts.
-These atlases provide information about property boundaries, plot size, ownership, building shapes, and materials.
+Below are found direct links to Newton [MA] Atlases and Maps; to view these digitized items please click on the Blue colored links below.
+The Sanborn Fire insurance atlases provide information about property boundaries, plot size, ownership, building shapes, and materials.

 Chestnut Hill actually encompasses three different municipalities; part of the town of Brookline, the city of Boston—Brighton and West Roxbury—, and the city of Newton.

 For an in depth discussion of the history and boundaries of Chestnut Hill see the John T. Burns Library Blog here.

 Annotated list of items available by Dewey call number in the Newton Collection as of June 1, 2019